reigenatk/rpg-game/devlog.md

 But yeah huge art progress, made a few piano songs, quite happy with how dreams 3+4 came out.
 I think I really captured that depressed mood quite well.
 Need to make songs for a few of those dreams tho.
 As well as maybe a nice song for dialogues, or for certain characters, etc.

+# 12/13/22

+Got footstep sounds workin.

+Now my strat is to go thru each cutscene and its usecase, see how it runs and tweak whatever is necessary to fix.

+Changes: NPCs will NOT appear on day 1.
+This is to preserve the feeling of empty day 1 I guess.

+Alright, so I verified that everythings working OK up to Day 1 dream.
+Tmrw we can start with Day 2!